HanOostdijk/TTV/README.md

 # TTV
-functions for use at table tennis club
+R functions for use at table tennis club